Policy, Planning, and Management

 This certificate is a stand-alone credential or the 12 credits may be transferred into the Master's in Policy, Planning, and Management degree program upon admission.
-Students generally take one course a semester.
+Students generally take one course per semester.

 Students select four courses (12 credits) including one required course and three electives from the following list of approved courses.
 Other courses may be approved upon request.

 Select three additional course (9 credits) from the following:

 - PPM 524 Social Justice and Public Policy

 - PPM 531 Measuring Performance in the Public and Nonprofit Sectors

 - PPM 601 Applied Data Analysis and Statistics

 - PPM 609 Topics in Public Policy